charansoneji/Flipkart-Grid-Invoice-Processor/README.md

 Follow the below given steps in order to understand how to install the entire infrastrcture of this solution of invoice processing.<br>
 If you are <strong>`testing`</strong> the given project, then head over to <strong>`SECTION B`</strong> but if you are looking at<br>
-<strong>`installing the given project`</strong>, head over to <strong>`SECTION A`</strong>.<br>
+**`installing the given project`**, head over to **`SECTION A`**.<br>
 ## SECTION A - Installing the project individually (on a seperate machine and a seperate AWS account)<br>
-<strong> Step 1: Creating an AWS account would be the first and most important step of this step.</strong><br>
+**Step 1: Creating an AWS account would be the first and most important step of this step.**<br>
 One of the important things to note as a newly signed user is about the <a href="https://aws.amazon.com/free">free tier</a> which you get when you sign up as a new user with AWS.
 You can read about it in the hyperlink mentioned above.
 Click <a href="https://aws.amazon.com/aispl/registration-confirmation">here</a> in order to register as a new AWS user.
 You can read about the free tier on the AWS page or using the link provided above.<br>

-<strong> Step 2: Open your AWS management console and search for the service called `Cloud Formation`.
-Click on `Create new Stack` and select the option which says, use a   predefined template.
+**Step 2: Open your AWS management console and search for the service called `Cloud Formation`.**<br> Click on `Create new Stack` and select the option which says, use a predefined template.
 Now I have already defined the template which is available in this repository in `AWS STACK template` and is present as a JSON file.
-Copy the entire JSON file or attach it to Cloud Formation and wait for Cloud Formation to create the entire stack of resources that would be needed for the project.</strong><br>
+Copy the entire JSON file or attach it to Cloud Formation and wait for Cloud Formation to create the entire stack of resources that would be needed for the project.<br>
 Make sure to copy the entire JSON file and add the name of your required buckets or roles which are being defined which can be edited in the JSON.<br>
 ###### Note: I have created the entire template based on the architecture that I had planned.
 You can adjust the JSON according to your requirement.
 The JSON is a very easy representation the architecture planned by me.
 It creates the roles required along with the database and the S3 bucket which would be needed.
-<strong> Step 3: Cross check if all the resources have been successfully deployed by refreshing the Cloud Formation page and looking for the `Stack Created` option.</strong><br>
+**Step 3: Cross check if all the resources have been successfully deployed by refreshing the Cloud Formation page and looking for the `Stack Created` option.**<br>
 This is an important step and if any error occurs during this stage, an immediate rollback shall occur which would mean that the resources that have been created are being destroyed.
 At this stage, you would have to check your IAM policies and make sure that the user has sufficient access.
 You can click <a href="https://aws.amazon.com/iam/">here</a> to understand more about the IAM policies.<br>
-<strong> Step 4: You need to modify your CORS configuration in your S3 bucket.
-So head over to the S3 console and add the following configuration to your CORS config.</strong><br>
+**Step 4: You need to modify your CORS configuration in your S3 bucket.
+So head over to the S3 console and add the following configuration to your CORS config.**<br>
 You need to head on to the s3 bucket and in "Permissions", click on CORS configuration and copy paste the below given config:<br>
 ```
 <?xml version="1.0" encoding="UTF-8"?>